 “Zim, how about Nathan carries you, so we can make good time?”

-Zim chuckled, and Nathan slung him over his shoulder.
-“I smell black tunics.
-Go, Lijah.”
+Nathan slung him over his shoulder.
+“I smell black tunics, little brother.
+Let’s hustle.”

-Elijah stretched into long-legged speed and zoomed up to the next cross path.
-“What about the tunics here, Zim?”
+Elijah stretched into long-legged speed and zoomed ahead to the next cross path.
+“What about the black tunics here, Zim?”

-Elijah knelt and tucked his fingers under the shoots and their tender leaves.
-“It’s been in the ground too long.”
+Elijah knelt and dug into the baked soil under the shoots and their tender leaves.
+“These starters have been in the ground too long.”

-A man came out of the gate balancing a broad-bladed hoe on his shoulder.
-His belt held a machete and a small sheath knife.
+A large man hiked out the gate balancing a broad-bladed hoe on his shoulder.

-Elijah grinned big.
-“Are your potatoes out in the hills, sir?”
+Elijah flashed a wide grin.
+“Are your trees out in the hills, sir?”

 The farmer tipped his head toward the rising sun.
 “Just this side.”

 “You’re right there, young fellow.
-Nobody’s been giving these vines care for some time now.”
+No one to care for these vines some time now.”

 “You know whose vines these are?”

-The farmer swung the hoe back onto his shoulder.
-“Nobody for these months now, son.
-The way I hear it, his uncle took the whole family north.
+The farmer swung the hoe onto his shoulder.
+“Nobody these months now, son.
+The way I hear it, the vine dresser’s uncle moved the whole family north.
 Better work for ’em all.
 This drought, you know.
-Such a shame—all these beautiful vines with nobody to show ’em how to grow.”
+Shame—all these beautiful vines without a hand to show ’em how to grow.”